 So if you have established rapport with the salesperson, they will tend to follow some of your nonverbal behaviors.
 If you are tense, they will often become tense and not know why.

-Tense meetings are not usually filled with transparent conversation that is the foundation for a mentoring relationship.
+Tense meetings usually lack rapport and are usually filled with inflamatory statements rather than questions.
+Transparent conversation fueled by relevant questions is the foundation for a productive mentoring relationship.

 Features the world's first complete model of persuasion that enables you to never become "lost in the sale" again.
 You will learn how to: